Veriqloud/applications_on_qline/Q_digital_signatures/README.md

-# Oblivious_Transfer_Qline
+# Digital Signatures QLine

-This is an implementation of oblivious transfer protocol based on Qline.
+This is an implementation of the digital signatures protocol using Qline.

 Qline:
 In each attenption of forming key pairs on one qubit, we apply operations: